Joe McCarthy (outfielder): Orix Buffaloes

 On February 2, 2022, McCarthy signed a minor league contract with the Texas Rangers organization.
 On April 15, McCarthy agreed to a contract with the Orix Buffaloes of Nippon Professional Baseball.
 McCarthy was officially released on April 20 so he could report to the team.
 He became a free agent following the 2022 season.

 Texas Rangers

-On December 21, 2022, McCarthy signed a minor league deal with the Rangers, receiving an invitation to spring training.
+On December 21, 2022, McCarthy signed a minor league deal with the Texas Rangers receiving an invitation to spring training.
+McCarthy hit .258/.343/.419 during spring training, but was released by the Rangers on March 24, 2023.

 Personal life

 McCarthy's father, Joe Sr., played college baseball for the University of South Carolina.
-His brother, Jake, also played for Virginia and was drafted by the Arizona Diamondbacks in the first round of the 2018 Major League Baseball Draft.
+His brother, Jake, also played for Virginia and was drafted by the Arizona Diamondbacks in the first round of the 2018 Major League Baseball draft.